-Soil fertility specialists at the Noble Foundation are frequently asked to express their opinion regarding the soil aeration of pastureland.
+Soil fertility specialists at the Noble Research Institute are frequently asked to express their opinion regarding the soil aeration of pastureland.
 After reading an article in The Georgia Cattleman, I felt that Dr. Carl S. Hoveland, the author, summarized how we feel about this subject matter well.
 Dr. Hoveland is a professor of agronomy at the University of Georgia.
 The article below is reprinted with his permission (Carl S. Hoveland, "Does Aeration of Pastures and Hayfields Pay?"
 The Georgia Cattleman, February 2000: 16, 18).

 A common question often asked by cattlemen is, "Does soil aeration pay?"
 This is a good question as soil aerator machines require a substantial expenditure and many claims are being made about substantial yield increases after aeration of pastures or hayfields.
 Aerator machines are tractor-drawn with varying designs such as coulters making a narrow slit in the soil, a roller with many spikes making indentations in the soil, or prongs which function like a mini-subsoiler.